Alabama Sex Offender Registry

 However, this is a lifetime sentence for an adult.
 Once they are on the registry, they do not ever come off.
 Other states like Louisiana and Texas have much more invasive and comprehensive laws that mandate periodic polygraph testing (lie detector) for those already on the list and living in those states.
 These laws have been legally challenged as being cruel and unusual punishment.

 Failure of Sex Offender to Report Location or Move to New Address

+Second, the sex offender must notify of any intended move and make certain that the location is an approved location.
 This occurs when an offender moves and he or she does not come into the county sheriff’s office to report the new address.
 This individual, for example, may have moved a block away from an elementary school.